-Pramila Joshai is a south Indian film actress, best known for her works in Kannada movies.
+Pramila Joshai is a south Indian film actress, best known for her works in Tamil and Kannada movies.
 She acted in around 120 movies, mostly playing supporting roles.
 She is a film producer too.
 Her husband Sundar Raj, daughter Meghana Raj and son-in-law Chiranjeevi Sarja are all south Indian actors, predominantly associated with Kannada cinema.
-‘Vaidehi Kathirunthal’ is her most memorable role where she played Vaidehi, who commits suicide due to misunderstanding.
+‘Vaidehi Kathirunthal’ is her most memorable role where she played Vaidehi, who commits suicide due to a misunderstanding.

 Pramila Joshai – Vaidehi of Tamil cinema